Varnish is a thick sealer with a slow dry time, so applying it is hard. It’s common to run into problems before, during, and after applying varnish.

 - If the wrinkles are caused by a water leak, remove the entire varnish finish, fix the surface issues, and re-apply the sealer.

 Varnish wrinkles are developed for the following reasons.

 - You Re-coat Too Soon.
 Varnish wrinkles are caused if you re-coat the sealer too soon or if you apply thick coats.
 If you re-coat before the old coating is dry, the wet undercoat will move and shift since it’s not solid yet and create a web of wrinkles on the finish.

 - Water Leak.
 A water leak underneath the varnish finish will wet (damp) the bottom part of the finish and cause it to absorb water and develop wrinkles.

 - Cold Temperature – If you apply varnish during cold temperatures, the coating can shrink and develop wrinkles.

-- Sand the finish with coarse-grit sandpaper to remove it.
+- Sand the surface with medium-grit sandpaper (100-grit).

-- Remove dust, and apply a stain-blocking primer.
+- Apply a stain-blocking primer.